ConsenSysMesh/live-libs/README.md

 # Live Libs for Solidity

-Providing resusable Solidity libraries that are live on the Ethereum blockchain.
+Providing reusable Solidity libraries that are live on the Ethereum blockchain.

 __Warning__: The documentation below is a *proposed* interface to live-libs.
 The author is using this documentation to solicit feedback.